billkarsh/SpikeGLX/Markdown/UserManual.md

 >	central stream is seamlessly expanded as if there were a single
 >	higher capacity device.
 >
-> 3. Channel names, e.g. "MA1C2;34" indicate both which channel this is
+> 3. Channel names, e.g., "MA1C2;34" indicate both which channel this is
 >   within its own category (here, the 3rd channel in group MA1) and,
 >   which it is across all the channels in this stream (here, the 35th
 >   channel in the stream).
 The latter index (34) is how you should refer